Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 I should preface this by reiterating that this list does NOT try to turn Skyrim into another game.
 Instead, it tries to bring aspects from modern games into Skyrim in a way that *makes sense*.
 Everything has been carefully selected to fit into Skyrim's atmosphere.
 Everything plays together nicely, with minimal consistency issues and unnecessary fluff.

 Nordic Souls is not vanilla+.
 Every aspect of the game has been touched in some way, from leveling to loot.
 It is still recognizably Skyrim, you are still playing Skyrim, but you are (obviously) playing a modified version of the game.
-It's modernized and streamlined to match modern standards, with *inspirations* from Dark Souls, Elden Ring, and the Witcher series.
-The list does NOT try to turn Skyrim into those other games.
+It's modernized and streamlined to match modern standards, with *inspirations* from Dark Souls, Elden Ring, and other games.
+The list does NOT try to turn Skyrim into other games.

 Nordic Souls is fully SFW.
 Mods like CBBE with the 3BA add-on are included (with a realistic preset), but never-nude options are enabled and there are no skimpy armors or overly-sexualized body meshes.